LukaJCB/typeclass-proposal/docs/usage.md

 ```

-We could also define the same type class in terms of context bounds as it often done today as well:
+We could also define the same type class in terms of context bounds as it is often done today as well:

 ```scala
 def sum[T: Monoid](list: List[T]): T =
   list.foldLeft(Monoid[T].empty)(_ |+| _)
 ```

+This would be equivalent to the snippet above.